luccas-specht/dragons-challence/README.md

 - create a dragon
 - Update dragon informations
 - Get informations about a specific dragon like name, type, description and picture
-- Try access a page that doesn't exists you'll be redirect to the page not found screen.
+- Try access a page that doesn't exists you'll be redirect to the page not found screen

 ## Getting Started